MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-open-guide-qr-code.md

 ## Open a guide by scanning a QR code

 1. On your HoloLens, go to [mixed reality home](https://docs.microsoft.com/hololens/hololens2-basic-usage#start-menu-mixed-reality-home-and-apps).
-This is the first thing you seen when you first start HoloLens.
+This is the first thing you seen when you start HoloLens.

     > [!NOTE]
     > If you're not sure if you're at mixed reality home, [open the **Start** menu](https://docs.microsoft.com/hololens/hololens2-basic-usage#start-menu-mixed-reality-home-and-app), and then look for the **Home** button at the bottom of the menu.
 If the **Start** menu doesn't have a **Home** button, you're already at mixed reality home.